weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 information about \\(X\\), which is what we would expect as our representation gets more compressed).
 Of course, higher values of mutual information indicate a less compressed representation.

-**Losing Information** One more thing we need to formalize: we need to define how much information loss is too much information loss, and more particularly, how what constitutes as information loss.
+**Losing Information** One more thing we need to formalize: we need to define how much information loss is too much information loss, and more particularly, what constitutes as information loss.
 We do this by defining a distortion function \\(d(x,t)\\), which takes in an element of \\(X\\) and \\(T\\) and outputs a single value indicating how different (ie distorted) \\(x\\) and \\(t\\) are.
 The exact function is arbitrary and must be picked on a per task basis (if our data was images, we would probably want a different distortion measure then if we were using something like text data).
 Example distortion functions include squared difference or